konstructio/kubefirst/docs/kubefirst/local/destroy.md

+# Destroying your Kubefirst local platform

-# Automated Teardown (Plan A)
+## Automated Teardown

-Before you attempt to recreate a kubefirst local platform you'll need to destroy your k3d cluster and the git repositories that we create for you.
-Under normal circumstances, you can delete these with the command:
+Before you attempt to recreate a Kubefirst local platform, you'll need to destroy your k3d cluster and the git repositories that we created for you using this command:

 ```bash
 kubefirst local destroy
 ```

-# Manual Teardown (Plan B)
+## Manual Teardown

-If the above command fails to complete due to unforseen circumstances in your execution, you can then manually delete the git repositories named
+If the above command fails to complete due to unforeseen circumstances, you can then manually delete the git repositories named:

 - gitops
-- metaphor (only exists if you complete kubefirst local provisioning)
+- metaphor (only exists if you complete Kubefirst local provisioning)

-You can then manually delete the k3d cluster with the command `k3d cluster delete kubefirst`.
+You can then manually delete the k3d cluster with the command `k3d cluster delete kubefirst` or `~/.k1/tools/k3d cluster delete kubefirst` if you don't have k3d installed.

-# Localhost file cleanup
+## Localhost file cleanup

 You can clean kubefirst files from your localhost by running